RBI and Monetary Policy

 - It is a loan facility for banks to borrow from the Reserve Bank of India in an emergency when inter-bank liquidity dries up completely.

-- How is MSF different from the Repo rate?
+- How is MSF different from Repo rate?

-MSF loan facility was created for commercial banks to borrow from RBI in emergency conditions when inter-bank liquidity dries up and there is a volatility in the overnight interest rates.
+- MSF loan facility was created for commercial banks to borrow from RBI in emergency conditions when inter-bank liquidity dries up and the overnight interest rates are volatile.
 To curb this volatility, RBI allowed them to deposit government securities and get more liquidity from RBI at a rate higher than the Repo rate.